ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Hey there, fellow developers!
 I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-AI-Powered Frontend: How I Ship Faster and Smarter - <a href="https://medium.com/devdotcom/ai-powered-frontend-how-i-ship-faster-and-smarter-2de56b316f99" target="_blank" rel="noopener noreferrer">link</a></h3>
+React is Deprecating Create React App: What’s Next for React Developers? - <a href="https://medium.com/@adhithiravi/react-is-deprecating-create-react-app-whats-next-for-react-developers-919feef41fcc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `devdotcom`**
+✍️ **posted by `Adhithi Ravichandran`**

-<blockquote>How I use AI tools like GitHub Copilot, v0.dev, and shadcn to speed up frontend development while keeping control over the final product.</blockquote>
+<blockquote>For years, Create React App (CRA) has been the default starting point for many React projects.
+I started using it almost 10 years ago when…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>